Transcripts or synchronized captions can be necessary to make audio content accessible

 Resources

-To learn how to request free mechanical captions that can be edited within Kaltura Mediaspace, see In Kaltura, how do I order, download, and edit captions or transcripts?
+To learn how to request free mechanical captions that can be edited within Kaltura Mediaspace, see Download and edit captions or transcripts in Kaltura.

 LinkedIn Learning also offers several courses and videos on creating closed captions.